williamrygao/CSC207-Project/README.md

 **2. Browse Listings**

-- View detailed information on all available listings, with the ability to sort by title, author, price, rating, and wishlist status.
+- View detailed information on all available listings, with the ability to sort by title, author, genre, price, rating, and wishlist status.

 ![Home Page](images/Home-Page.png)

 **3. Refine Search**

 - Restrict the displayed listings by setting a maximum price or minimum rating.<br>
-- Search listings using specific queries such as book title, author, and more.
+- Search listings using specific queries such as book title, author, genre and more.

 ![Filter By Price](images/Filter-By-Price.png)